-- New developments will be required to be designed to manage travel demand, promote active and sustainable transport. - Integrate the need to reduce car use into the local plan. - Work with Norfolk County Council to support more sustainable and healthier transport systems, enabling and encouraging active travel.
+- New developments will be required to be designed to manage travel demand, promote active and sustainable transport. - Integrate the need to reduce car use into the local plan. - Encourage the use of greener vehicles for private hire vehicles through taxi licensing. - Promote the use of ECO Stars Fleet Recognition Scheme locally. - Review our own fleet of vehicles. - Investigate all options for new refuse depot with potential to develop infrastructure to help us move to a greener fleet of vehicles. - Promote car sharing in the community.

-- Encourage the use of greener vehicles for private hire vehicles through taxi licensing. - Promote the use of ECO Stars Fleet Recognition Scheme locally. - Review our own fleet of vehicles
+- Consider greener transport options

-- Walk more
+- · Walk more

 - Get cycling to work to school, to pop to the shops or for a bit of exercise.

 - Use public transport

-- Consider an electric vehicle
+- Don't leave engine running when you are stationary